mengranli-ali/mengranli-ali.github.io/_posts/mysql_tutorial/2021-08-29-mysql-basics-joining-tables.md

 Uses an `inner join` clause to find members who are also the committee members:
 - use the values in the name columns in both tables `members` and `committees` to match.
+- `name` is the `foreign key` column in these two tables.
+You join tables that have foreign key relationships.
 ```vim
 SELECT
     m.member_id,